golang/proposal/design/draft-fuzzing.md

 ### Seed Corpus

-The **seed corpus** is the user-specified set of inputs to a fuzz target which will be run by default with go test.
+The **seed corpus** is the user-specified set of inputs to a fuzz test which will be run by default with go test.
 These should be composed of meaningful inputs to test the behavior of the package, as well as a set of regression inputs for any newly discovered bugs